Jessica is an experienced pet mom with dogs, cats, rats, fish, axolotls, a gecko, chickens, and ducks.

 Have the Cage Ready.

 It will be very helpful to have the cage completely set up before you bring home your rats.
 Make sure that the rats have plenty of hiding places, some soft bedding (I like to use fleece), hammocks, and some things to chew on.
 Rats prefer cramped cages as opposed to empty space, so feel free to put as many things as you want in there.
+This article can help you make sure that your new cage has everything that you need.
 Decide where you are going to place the food and water, and have that ready for them.
 Having everything set up reduces the amount of time that your rats will have to spend in the box or carrier that you brought them home in.

 Before you pick up your rats you should check over your cage.
 Make sure that there are no wire shelves that are uncovered because this can cause bumble-foot.
 Wire spacing should be 1/2 inch or less, anywhere that a rat can fit its head through it can fit its body through.
 Make sure that everything feels nice and secure.
 I used zip ties and binder clips on my first cage just to make sure that the cage was safe.
 My favorite cage is the Critter Nation because it is extremely well made and has plenty of room for enrichment.
 You also have the option to add another level.
 However, this cage is a little bit on the pricey side.
 If you choose a more inexpensive cage with bar spacing that is a little too wide or flimsy locks there is no need to worry, zip ties, hardware cloth, fleece, and binder clips can fix any of the problems I listed above.